 Chauncey: Alright.
 Welcome back to the Being Found Show.
-We are talking about … Now, we’re going to cover an article from Forbes.
+We’re going to cover an article from Forbes.
 The article is Five Tech Driven Predictions for Marketing and Sales in 2019.
 For when I get to throw out, it’s weird the internet has created this world where we have websites where people bought the domain names and stuff like that.
 And so we ended up having people’s names in the URLs.
 It’s weird because Forbes isn’t that guy’s last name.
 He ran for president that’s what Forbes is.
 He was a famously wealthy guy and so this is like the wealthy website or the Huffington Post, you’ve got the name in there.

 Jake: Well, and I think they had a periodical for ages before.

 Chauncey: Yeah.
 It’s just … I don’t know, it’s weird.
 I need to start a website called Chauncey, Chauncey’s views on stuff.

 Jake: I think jake.com has taken on, unfortunately.

 Chauncey: Yeah, totally.
 Well, that’s the beauty of being named Chauncey Hallworth.
 I actually have the domain name, I have the Gmail address.
 Alright, so Five Tech Driven Predictions for Marketing and Sales in 2019.
 Some of this can get a little heady because it is definitely technology and it is extreme technology, but a lot of it does apply.
 It trickles down to the rest of us.